machanism-org/machai/ghostwriter/src/site/markdown/act.md

 Create the Act page as a Project Information page for the project:
 - Analyze the `src/main/java/org/machanism/machai/gw/processor/ActProcessor.java` class and `src/main/resources/acts` files as toml act file examples.
 - Write a general description of the Act feature and its main functionality, using clear and simple language suitable for users who may not have prior technical knowledge or experience with the project.
+- Create a separate section describing the action's interactive/non-interactive mode.
+  - An action can be used as a non-interactive command to perform a predefined task without any additional data.
+  - An action can be used interactively (as a chat).
+This is necessary when the user does not have full information about the desired action before initiating it.
+  - Describe how it is activated and used.
+— Create a special section describing how to use the `prompt` property in the toml file to set a default value for the user's prompt.
+This will be used if the user doesn't provide a prompt.
 - Clearly describe how inherited values are processed within the file:
   - Explain the mechanism by which values can be inherited from parent sections, templates, or defaults.
   - Specify how and when these inherited values are applied or overridden in the context of the Act TOML configuration.